rackerlabs/support-how-to/content/how-to/cloud-servers/drop-tables-in-mysql/index.md

 product_url: cloud-servers
 ---

-The drop table command is used to remove a table definition and all data, indexes, triggers, constraints and permission specifications for that table.
+You can use the `drop table` command to remove a table definition and all data, indexes, triggers, constraints, and permission specifications for that table.

-**IMPORTANT**: You should be very careful while using this command because once a table is deleted then all information will be lost forever.
+**IMPORTANT**: You should be very careful with this command because after you delete a table, you can't retrieve any of that information.

 You can drop tables within MySQL&reg; and MariaDB&reg; by following these steps: